-Invasive and noxious weeds are typically found in areas where the ground or soil has been disturbed and are commonly found along transportation corridors (e.g., roads, highways, rail lines); along utility corridors (e.g., transmission lines and pipelines); in residential, commercial, and industrial areas; around agricultural lands; and in other developed, disturbed, or human-influenced areas.
+Invasive and noxious weeds can grow in upland, wetland, and aquatic environments (e.g., streams)Invasive and noxious weeds; they are typically found in areas where the ground or soil has been disturbed and are commonly found along transportation corridors (e.g., roads, highways, rail lines); along utility corridors (e.g., transmission lines and pipelines); in residential, commercial, and industrial areas; around agricultural lands; and in other developed, disturbed, or human-influenced areas.

-The following two land cover types present in the study areas include areas dominated by invasive or noxious species (Table 3.4-4).
+The following two land cover types present in the study areas include areas dominated by invasive or noxious species (Table 3.4-46).

 - The Invasive Southwest Riparian Woodland and Shrubland vegetation community consists of areas dominated by introduced riparian woody species, such as salt cedars (Tamarix spp.) and Russian olive (Elaeagnus angustifolia), both of which are state-designated noxious weeds.
-Based on GAP vegetation data (Table 3.4-4), approximately 3.3 acres of this invasive vegetation community is in the study areas for the Wells Draw Alternative. - The Invasive Annual Grassland vegetation community includes areas dominated by introduced annual grass species, such as Avena species, Bromus species, and Schismus species.
-Based on the vegetation data (Table 3.4-4), this invasive vegetation community is present in the study areas for all the Action Alternatives (approximately 18.4, 26.7, and 18.3 acres in the study areas for the Indian Canyon Alternative, Wells Draw Alternative, and Whitmore Park Alternative, respectively).
+Based on GAP vegetation data (Table 3.4-46), approximately 3.3 acres of this invasive vegetation community is in the study areas for the Wells Draw Alternative. - The Invasive Annual Grassland vegetation community includes areas dominated by introduced annual grass species, such as Avena species, Bromus species, and Schismus species.
+Based on the vegetation data (Table 3.4-46), this invasive vegetation community is present in the study areas for all the Action Alternatives (approximately 18.4, 26.7, and 18.3 acres in the study areas for the Indian Canyon Alternative, Wells Draw Alternative, and Whitmore Park Alternative, respectively).

-In addition to using the GAP vegetation data to identify invasive and noxious species, OEA looked at the Forest Service's current invasive plants database (Forest Service 2020a).
+In addition to using the GAP vegetation data to identify invasive and noxious species, OEA looked at the Forest Service's current invasive plants database (Forest Service 2020ba).
 This database contains the latest invasive plant infestation polygons collected by the National Invasive Plant Inventory Protocol.
-Based on this data, the study areas for the Indian Canyon Alternative and Whitmore Park Alternative contains populations of nodding plumeless thistle (Carduus nutans), which is a statedesignated noxious weed.
+Based on this data, the study areas for the Indian Canyon Alternative and Whitmore Park Alternative contains populations of nodding plumeless thistle (Carduus nutans), which is a state-designated noxious weed.
 Another state-designated noxious weed, hardheads (Acroptilon repens), is located near the study areas for the Indian Canyon Alternative and Whitmore Park Alternative.